Congratulations! If you’re reading this article, you’ve likely made the decision to start an LLC in Minnesota.

 How do you do this?
 You hire an LLC formation service.
-An LLC formation service is a professional service that will register their information with the Minnesota Secretary of State to be listed on the public record on behalf of your business in Minnesota, rather than your own.
-This is a win-win situation for owners of LLCs because you’ll still maintain ownership of your Limited Liability Company and your information is secured.
+An LLC formation service is a professional service that will register their information with the Minnesota Secretary of State, rather than your own, to be listed on the public record on behalf of your business in Minnesota.
+This is a win-win situation for owners of LLCs because you’ll maintain ownership of your Limited Liability Company and your information is secured.

-The last reason that helps small business owners make up their minds when trying to decide if forming an LLC in Missouri is the right decision for them are all the tax benefits LLCs receive compared to corporations.
+The last reason that small business owners use to make up their minds to form an LLC in Missouri are the tax benefits LLCs receive compared with corporations.

-But you avoid “double taxation” entirely when you form a Minnesota LLC.
+You avoid double taxation entirely when you form a Minnesota LLC.

 Here’s how taxation for LLCs works.
 Income for your LLC in Minnesota will be taxed at company rates (not corporate rates), then dispersed to LLC members as personal income (not dividends) and are later subject to personal income tax.

 LLCs enjoy even more tax benefits, beyond avoiding double taxation.